Managing modular contracts

 What is Modular Procurement?

-Modular procurement does two things that make it easier to manage development: it segments risks and increases transparency.
-Segmenting risk means that what was a single, monolithic project is handled as smaller, discrete units.
-If one unit fails, that failure is isolated.
+Modular procurement makes it easier to manage software development by segmenting risk.
+This acquisition strategy permits isolated failure in one unit of many units, rather than letting it impact the entire project.
 Because each project is smaller, they are easier to comprehend and manage, making problems and risks smaller so you can recognize and resolve them more easily.

 Of 3,555 projects from 2003 to 2012 that had labor costs of at least $10 million, only 6.4% were successful.
 The Standish data showed that 52% of the large projects were “challenged,” meaning they were over budget, behind schedule or didn’t meet user expectations.
 The remaining 41.4% were failures — they were either abandoned or started anew from scratch.